Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Related Work

 \subsection{Optimal Transport in Data Imputation}

 Optimal transport (OT) has been widely employed for data imputation across various domains.
-For instance, \cite{muzellec_missing_2020} proposed an OT-based loss function for imputing missing values, demonstrating its efficacy across multiple datasets.
-Similarly, \cite{wu_jointly_2023} introduced Git, a generative imputation model that leverages OT for multi-view data imputation, achieving notable performance improvements in multi-view scenarios.
-In the realm of single-cell multi-modal data, \cite{alatkar_cmot_2023} developed CMOT (Cross-Modality Optimal Transport), which utilizes OT to align cells across different modalities and infer missing data.
-Additionally, \cite{klein_entropic_2024} presented the GENOT framework, which employs entropic OT to predict cellular responses and translate across data modalities, thereby addressing complex data integration challenges.
-Despite their successes, these methods often overlook the critical link between data integrity and downstream tasks, such as cell-type clustering, that depend on accurate and biologically meaningful imputation.
+For instance,~\cite{muzellec_missing_2020} proposed an OT-based loss function for imputing missing values, demonstrating its efficacy across multiple datasets.
+Similarly,~\cite{wu_jointly_2023} introduced GIT, a generative imputation model that leverages OT for multi-view data imputation, achieving notable performance improvements in multi-view scenarios.
+In the realm of single-cell multi-modal data,~\cite{alatkar_cmot_2023} developed CMOT (Cross-Modality Optimal Transport), which utilizes OT to align cells across different modalities and infer missing data.
+Additionally,~\cite{klein_generative_2023} presented the GENOT framework, which employs entropic OT to predict cellular responses and translate across data modalities, thereby addressing complex data integration challenges.
+Optimal transport has also been widely studied for domain adaptation, where class-aware regularization is incorporated to preserve semantic structure during distribution alignment~\cite{courty_optimal_2017}.
+These methods enforce that samples from the same class are transported together.
+Another class of OT-based multimodal alignment methods includes SCOT~\cite{demetci_scot_2022} and its improved variant SCOTv2~\cite{demetci_scotv2_2022}, which leverage Gromov-Wasserstein optimal transport to align single-cell datasets across modalities while preserving intra-domain geometry.